Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Inflow and Infiltration — rainwater and groundwater entering sewer pipes through cracks and deteriorated joints.
 Wastes treatment capacity on clean water and causes overflows in wet weather.

-"The facility experiences operational problems due to… a large volume of extraneous water that enters the treatment plant via the municipal collection system (inflow and infiltration)."— TDEC Permit Modification Rationale, page MOD-2
+"The facility experiences operational problems due to the condition of the aged facility and due to a large volume of extraneous water that enters the treatment plant via the municipal collection system (inflow and infiltration)."— TDEC Permit Modification Rationale, page MOD-2[42]

 "No new or additional flows shall be added upstream of any point in the collection system that experiences greater than 5 sanitary sewer overflows and/or releases per year…"— Draft Permit, Section 2.3.2(d)[41]